-Up until now, not much has been done to provide coaches with the knowledge to teach and develop proper movement.
-Many athletes that suffer from overuse injuries caused by inappropriate training could have been prevented if coaches knew there were underlying problems from the get-go.
+In the past, not much has been done to provide coaches with the knowledge to teach and develop proper movement.
+Many athletes that suffer from overuse injuries were caused by inappropriate and inefficient training which could have been prevented if they knew there were underlying problems.

 - Decelerating / accelerating.

 When you learn something and can repeatedly do it well, it feels good, doesn’t it?
 How about when you were told how to do something and you never really “got it?”
 Kind of ate at you a bit, chipped away at your confidence, right?
 Same thing with our kids.
-In our haste to make 13 year old champions, we let too many fall through the cracks when all we have to do is slow down, see who needs to work on what, and do it.
+In our haste to make 13 year old superstars, we let too many fall through the cracks when all we have to do is slow down, see who needs to work on what, and do it.
 Takes more time, but the payoff is BIG.

 My youngest daughter played soccer from 8-12, she was okay.
 She had some good games, but wasn’t consistent enough to make to the best team.
 Coaches said she had decent skills, good vision of the field, a smart player, but needed to be more aggressive.